-Staff must declare any relationship outside of school that they may have with students.
-Complete this form to declare any relationships outside of school that you may have:
+Staff must declare any relationship outside of school that they may have with students by using this form.

 Employee Name Pupil Name Relationship

 I can confirm that I am fully aware of the code of conduct relating to contact out of school with students in line with this policy.